open-cogsci/osdoc/content/miscellaneous/visual-angle.md

 ## Convert pixels to visual degrees

-You will need to know three things in order to covert pixels to visual degrees:
+You will need to know three things in order to convert pixels to visual degrees:

 - `h` is the height of the monitor in centimeters, which you can measure with a ruler. (e.g., 25cm)
 - `d` is the distance from the participant to the monitor in centimeters, which you can measure with a ruler. (e.g., 60cm)